nickchen120235/mongo-example/README.md

 # MongoDB Example
-This is an example of CRUD in MongoDB in JavaScript.
+This is an example of CRUD in MongoDB using JavaScript.
 ## Requirements:
 * MongoDB
 * Node